brineylab/grp-paper/README.md

 # The Great Repertoire Project

-This repository contains code and data used for our study of the baseline human antibody repertoire.
+This repository contains code and data used in our study of the baseline human antibody repertoire.
 Briefly, we performed ultra-deep sequencing of the antibody repertoires of 10 healthy, adult subjects (approxmately 3 billion total antibody sequences).
-The Great Repertoire Project revealed a massively diverse repertoire with surprisingly high overlap between the repertoires of different subjects.
+The Great Repertoire Project revealed a massively diverse repertoire and, while the repertoires of individual subjects were clearly distinguishable, we found a surprisingly high level of repertoire overlap between individuals.

 ## Code
 The code used in this project is assembled into a series of Juypter notecooks.
 There are two sets of notebooks, those containing code used for [DATA PROCESSING](https://github.com/briney/grp_paper/tree/master/data_processing) and those containing code used to [MAKE FIGURES](https://github.com/briney/grp_paper/tree/master/make_figures).
 GitHub will render each of the notebooks, but the code cannot be executed from within GitHub.
 If you'd like to actually run the code contained in the notebooks, you must clone the repository.